wapmorgan/Threadable/README.md

 - `$payloads` - an array of all payloads.
 - `$payloadHandlingCallback` - a callback that will be called every `$sleepMicrotime` microseconds with information about currently running payload.
     Signature for callback: `(Worker $worker, int $payloadI, $payloadData)`
 - `$onPayloadFinishCallback` - a callback that will be called when worker ends with one payload.
     Signature for callback: `(Worker $worker, int $payloadI, $payloadData, $payloadResult)`

-So, collect all information run it:
+So, collect all information to run it:

 ```php
 $result = BackgroundWork::doInBackground(new DownloadWorker(), $files,